MQTTCool/chat-example/README.md

 ### Overall Architecture

-Here the overall architecture of the example:
+Here the overall architecture of the demo:

 ![](chat-demo-architecture.png)